apache/kyuubi/docs/sql/rules.md

 ## How to use Kyuubi SQL extension

+1. Since v1.3.0-incubating, Kyuubi provides `kyuubi-extension-spark-3-1-*.jar` for Apache Spark 3.1.x
+2. Since v1.4.0-incubating, Kyuubi provides `kyuubi-extension-spark-3-2-*.jar` for Apache Spark 3.2.x
-1. you need to choose Apache Spark branch-3.1 or higher version with Kyuubi binary tgz.
+3. You need to choose the supported Spark version with cooperated Kyuubi Spark SQL Extension Jar
+5. The Kyuubi binary release tarball only contains one Kyuubi Spark SQL Extension jar which is Kyuubi the current default build Spark version, you can find all supported versions jars in Maven Central, or build by yourself
-2. if you want to compile Kyuubi by yourself, the maven opt should add `-Pkyuubi-extension-spark-3-1`
+4. If you want to compile Kyuubi Spark SQL Extension by yourself, the supported Spark version profile will activate the cooperated Kyuubi Spark SQL Extension, i.e. you can get `kyuubi-extension-spark-3-1` when `-Pspark-3.1` is activated
-3. move the jar(`kyuubi-extension-spark-*.jar`) which is in `$KYUUBI_HOME/extension` into `$SPARK_HOME/jars`
+6. Put the jar(`kyuubi-extension-spark-*.jar`) into `$SPARK_HOME/jars`
-4. add a config into `spark-defaults.conf`, `spark.sql.extensions=org.apache.kyuubi.sql.KyuubiSparkSQLExtension`
+7. Add a config into `$SPARK_HOME/conf/spark-defaults.conf`, `spark.sql.extensions=org.apache.kyuubi.sql.KyuubiSparkSQLExtension`

 Now, you can enjoy the Kyuubi SQL Extension, and also Kyuubi provides some configs to make these feature easy to use.